FAIMS/faimsWebsite/_posts/2016-05-16-postingFromGithub.md

 Basically, if I commit things, git tells a tiny daemon on the server to pull this repository.
 The Jekyll listener then remakes the html, and pushes the blog post.
 Like magic.
 Secure, secure magic.

 Of course, the first commit I did didn't work, so I'm trying again.
+And a third time, this time with a shell script.